shrpatil/Data602_Project/README.md

 # Exploratory Analysis Findings

-1. We have dropped the necessary features from the dataset along with missing values observations.
+1. We have dropped the unecessary features from the dataset along with missing values observations.
 2. Feature-like lengths of crystal cells are converted into volume.
 3. Target variable is converted into the required format.
 4. Identified the features causing multicollinearity.